realartists/shiphub-cocoa/ext/HockeySDK-Mac/README.md

 **Development environment**

-* Mac running the latest version of OS X
+* A Mac running the latest version of macOS
 * Get the latest Xcode from the Mac App Store
 * [AppleDoc](https://github.com/tomaz/appledoc)
 * [Cocoapods](https://cocoapods.org/)